Chuckawalla Valley State Prison (CVSP)

 CVSP maintains operation of a fire house, water treatment plant, waste water treatment plant, the vehicle maintenance garage, recycling and salvage program (RASP) for CVSP and ISP.
 In addition to the above, CVSP provides laundry services via Prison Industry Authority (PIA) for CVSP and ISP.

 The fire house is comprised of one fire chief; five fire captains and ten inmate firefighters.
 The fire house responds to local mutual aid and provides coverage for CVSP and ISP.
 The fire department personnel provide training and certification for inmate firefighters to be prepared for job placement upon parole.

-David Holbrook started his acting assignment as Warden at the Chuckawalla Valley State Prison on July 31, 2019.
+David Holbrook has been warden or acting Warden at the Chuckawalla Valley State Prison on July 31, 2019.